Write for Presence

 Before writing a review, it is best to contact media review editor Pegge Erkeneff: email@example.com.

-Presence addresses issues of spiritual direction, the training and mentoring of directors, spiritual direction as art and profession, the relationship between director and directee, spirituality, and prayer.
-In addition, we help generate dialogue that is across faith traditions, cross-cultural, and socially conscious.
-Media reviews, therefore, should be written with these perspectives in mind since we are the only journal in the world to focus exclusively on spiritual direction.
+Presence helps generate dialogue that is across faith traditions, cross-cultural, and socially conscious.
+Media reviews, therefore, should be written with these perspectives in mind since we are the only journal in the world to focus exclusively on spiritual companionship.

 When writing your review, first explain what the item you are reviewing is about.
 It is not always necessary to outline a book chapter by chapter when an overview would suffice.
 You might include brief quotes from the material.
 Be appreciative in your review.
 Identify the positive heart of the item you are reviewing and connect to it in ways that heighten energy and generate interest for the reader.
 Was the book well written?
 Is the material interesting and authentic?
 Does it foster the relationship between director and directee?
 Are issues that arise in spiritual direction illuminated?
 Does it honor dialogue that is cross-cultural and socially conscious?
 Is there a religious tradition the item is primarily intended for?
 Who is the general audience?
 Once the content is established, consider the following questions:

-How does this book speak to the issues of spiritual direction?
-Does it represent the point of view of a director, directee, or supervisor?
+How does this book speak to the issues of spiritual companionship?
 What is its scholarly or intellectual level?
 Does it contain graphics, notes, bibliography, or other features?
 Is its approach narrow or broad?
 Does it reference other books?
 Is it reflective of a multicultural, diverse worldview?
-In what ways would this book help you as a director?
+In what ways would this book help a spiritual companion?
 Your review need not be entirely praise and recommendation.
 What improvements would you like to see?
 Offer your personal response.
 You might include information about the author, especially if she or he is connected to Spiritual Directors International as a member, office-holder, conference presenter, or author of other books in the field of spiritual direction.
 Finally, a question that might be helpful to reflect upon after reviewing an item is: “How was I inspired, surprised, challenged, or deeply moved?” by the material.

 Each review needs to be approximately 425-500 words in addition to book title, etc. Please refer to back issues of Presence journal for ranges of style and length.
 At the beginning of each review, list book title and subtitle, full name of author, place of publication, publisher, date, number of pages, and price (if known).
 An image of the book cover (if it is photogenic) may accompany your review.
 Submit your review electronically to firstname.lastname@example.org in a Microsoft Word document, or insert the text in an e-mail.
 Please include a few sentences about yourself for your biographical note.
 Your review may be edited for content, style, and length.